sys-bio/RoadRunner.jl/README.md

 # Julia Bindings for libRoadRunner
 [![Build Status](https://ci.appveyor.com/api/projects/status/github/SunnyXu/RoadRunner.jl?svg=true)](https://ci.appveyor.com/project/SunnyXu/RoadRunner-jl)

+## Introduction
-This project represents a set of Julia bindings (https://julialang.org/) to libRoadRunner (http://libroadrunner.org/).
+This project represents a set of Julia (https://julialang.org/) bindings to libRoadRunner (http://libroadrunner.org/). libRoadrunner is a SBML compliant high performance and simulation engine for systems and synthetic biology.
+This RoadRunner.jl package supports SBML and Antimony (http://antimony.sourceforge.net/) files as input.
 If you use any of the software, please cite the GitHub website (https://github.com/SunnyXu/RoadRunner.jl).

-===

-Quickstart:
+## Quick Start

-import Pkg
+    julia> import Pkg

-Pkg.add("RoadRunner")
+    julia> Pkg.add("RoadRunner")

-using RoadRunner
+    julia> using RoadRunner

-rr = RoadRunner.createRRInstance()

-(Roadrunner.FUNCTION_NAME)

-You can refer to the test cases under /test for more examples.

-===
+## Documentation

-The main code of this package is based on the existed software of libRoadRunner and libAntimony (http://antimony.sourceforge.net/).
+The main code of this package is based on the existed software of libRoadRunner and libAntimony.

 src/RoadRunner.jl refers to the documentation of libRoadRunner C API-rrc_api.h (http://sys-bio.github.io/roadrunner/c_api_docs/html/rrc__api_8h.html).